dmlaziuk/dmlaziuk.github.io/_posts/2017-11-28-fourth-homework.md

 This is simple Rails B2B application.
 In our context it transcribes as Bonstick2Bitcoin.

 The task was to develop billboard with notices.
-Here everyone can write what he want to sell or buy.
+Here everyone can write what he want to sell or buy(bonsticks or bitcoins).
-Comments to notices are available where you can add contact information or just chat.
+Comments to notices are allowed.
+In comments you can add contact information or just chat.

 Pagination is implemented by `gem kaminari`.